javibravo/simpleue/README.md

 Simpleue provide a very simple way to run workers to consume queues (consumers) in PHP.
-The library have been developed to be easily extended to work with different queue servers and open to manage any kind of tasks.
+The library have been developed to be easily extended to work with different queue servers and open to manage any kind of job.

 Current implementations: